nelsonroque/contextlab_reproduciblescience_workshops/README.md

       - Interacting with APIs and JSON data
         - Skill 4: querying API for results and data aggregation
       - Closing Discussion & Q/A

+## Submit your questions

+Do you have any questions about the workshop or related content?
+[Submit your questions here](https://forms.office.com/r/WDdz0yTTKa)

 ## Resources